This is the Mission Statement of Methodist Health System

 What is upcoding or improper billing?

-When an OT and an SLP work together to help a stroke patient regain both fine motor and swallowing skills, it is called this.
+When an OT, PT and/or an SLP work together in the same session to help a patient regain skills/function, it is called this.

 This document outlines a patient's wishes regarding medical treatment in case they cannot communicate.